Defence Equipment and Support

-Defence Equipment and Support (DE&S) is a trading entity and joint-defence organisation within the UK Ministry of Defence.
+Defence Equipment and Support (DE&S) is a trading entity and joint-defence organisation within the UK Ministry of Defence based in Bristol, England.
 It began operating on 2 April 2007, following the merger of the MoD's Defence Procurement Agency and the Defence Logistics Organisation, under the Chief Executive Officer of Defence Equipment and Support.

 In 2022, the DE&S workforce was around 11,500 with the majority based at MoD Abbey Wood in Bristol.